sferics/plbufr/docs/index.rst

   This documentation is still work in progress and can only be regarded as a **draft**.

-*plbufr* is a Python package implementing a `Pandas <https://pandas.pydata.org>`_ reader for the BUFR format using  `ecCodes <https://confluence.ecmwf.int/display/ECC>`_.
+*plbufr* is a Python package implementing a `Polars <https://pola.rs>`_ reader for the BUFR format using  `ecCodes <https://confluence.ecmwf.int/display/ECC>`_.
 It features the :func:`read_bufr` function to extract data from a BUFR file as a Pandas DataFrame using a rich filtering engine.

 *plbufr* supports BUFR 3 and 4 files with uncompressed and compressed subsets.
 It works on Linux, MacOS and Windows, the ecCodes C-library is the only binary dependency.
 All modern versions of Python (>=3.6) and PyPy3 are supported.